 - Blizzard of '78 Photo Gallery - This photo gallery chronicles the coastal impacts in Massachusetts from this 1978 "Storm of the Century."

 - Coastlines 2002: Hurricanes file size 4MB - This edition of CZM’s magazine focuses on hurricanes and includes articles on getting prepared for hurricane season, major hurricanes that have hit New England, hurricane tracking, and several storm-damage prevention topics.

 - CZ-Tip - The Complete Guide to Online Hurricane Tracking for Massachusetts - This tip from CZM gives links to important resources for tracking hurricanes and predicting and assessing their potential impacts.

 - CZ-Tip - Tracking Northeasters and Staying Safe in the Storm - Another CZM tip, this web page provides links to information on winter weather forecasts and includes links to information on the dangers of these storms and how to stay safe.

 - Hurricane Preparedness Kit - This CZM web page includes links to information on hurricanes, hurricane tracking, and protecting your home, family, pets, and boat from hurricane impacts.

 - Massachusetts Homeowner's Handbook to Prepare for Coastal Hazards provides information to coastal homeowners on how to stay safe and minimize damages during hurricanes and northeasters.
-The handbook was developed collaboratively by CZM, the Massachusetts Emergency Management Agency, Massachusetts Department of Conservation and Recreation, Federal Emergency Management Agency, Barnstable County, and the Woods Hole and MIT Sea Grant programs.
+The handbook was developed by the Woods Hole and Massachusetts Institute of Technology Sea Grant programs with the assistance of CZM, the Massachusetts Emergency Management Agency, Massachusetts Department of Conservation and Recreation, and Federal Emergency Management Agency.